How to Groom a Westie at Home: Step-by-Step

 Sami is six years old, has skin allergies, and has been to the groomer roughly forty times since we got him.
 I've been the one washing him between appointments, brushing him most days, and figuring out what actually matters in a weekly Westie grooming routine versus what just sounds important.

-This isn't the complete reference - that's over here.
-This is the practical owner version: what I actually do, how often, and what I've learned not to bother with.
+This is the complete owner's version: what I actually do, how often, what I've learned not to bother with, and where to go deeper on each part of the routine.

 Your Westie grooming schedule at a glance